-Below is a tutorial.
-Read through the lab procedure and come to lab prepared to execute the lab exercise.
-The AI ONE PT block in Figure 3-4 performs the DAQ procedure.
+The AI ONE PT block in Figure 1-4 performs the DAQ (data acquisition) procedure.
 It is not the only piece of programming needed to read a voltage level.
 National Instruments has completed a major portion of the programming by writing software that drives the DAQ system.
 That means that all you need to do is include the AI ONE PT block in the program.
-Next, you will take a look at what other work the computer does in the process of getting the measurement.
+In later labs you will take a look at what other work the computer does in the process of getting the measurement.